Girl Seeks Advice On Dealing With Neglectful Neighbors And Their Pet

 OP can report it anonymously.

-OP could take the dog to the friend's front door and warn them that if the dog isn't brought inside during the harsh weather, she'll call Animal Control.
+OP could take the dog to her friend's front door and warn them that if the dog isn't brought inside during the harsh weather, she'll call Animal Control.
 Another option is for OP to bring the dog into her own home temporarily, giving it a safe place to stay.

 Engaging with Neighbors for Better Outcomes